IndexCoop/ITIPS/ITIPS/ITIP-004.md

 + supports a registry of protected modules and defines which extensions may call them
 + protected modules are initialized on deployment in the manager contract constructor
 + the methodologist must enable the manager contract before it can begin operation
-+ replacement of protected module arrangements can only be performed by mutual upgrade, except under emergency conditions
++ updates to protected module arrangements can only be performed by mutual upgrade, except under emergency conditions
 + protected modules cannot be unilaterally removed, except under emergency circumstances
 + extensions authorized for protected modules cannot be unilaterally removed, except under emergency conditions
 + the operator can protect new modules at their discretion, on behalf of the methodologist